brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ## Entering Debug Mode, Halt and Resume via SWD

+ARM processors like the RP2040 provide a debug mode that allows us to halt the processor, use the mechanisms described above to read/write memory and/or registers, and restart the processor from an arbitrary location in memory.
+All of this can be achieved via the SWD port, which is exactly how GDB does its job.

+The processor enters debug mode and halts by setting some bits in the DHCSR (address 0xe000edf0) register using a write transaction explained above.
+Specifically, we need to set:

+* Bits 31:16 to 0xA05F.
+This is a magic key that helps to prevent accidental writing to the DHCSR register.
+* Bit 3 must be set to 1 to disable interrupts.
+* Bit 2 must be set to 1 to halt.
+* Bit 0 must be set to 1 to enter debug mode.

+In summary, write 0xA05F000B to address 0xE000EDF0 to halt the processor and enter debug mode.

+The processor can be resumed by clearing bits 3, 2, and 0.
+In other words, write 0xA05F0000 to address 0xE000EDF0 to resume execution.

 ## Resetting into Debug Mode via SWD

+Unfortunately, halting a running processor at can lead to an indeterminate state, since we don't know exactly what it was going on at the time that the (asynchronous) halt command was issued.
+This is solved by resetting the processor directly into debug mode.
+In this way, the processor doesn't have a chance to do *anything* after it is reset - we start from a blank slate.

+This behavior is achieved by writing a one into bit 0 of the Debug Exception and Monitor Control Register (DEMCR) at address 0xE000EDFC.
+This bit is called the VC_CORERESET bit and it instructs the processor to enter halt/debug immediately after a reset using the "vector catch" feature.

+Once this bit is set, a reset is requested by writing a one into bit 2 of the Application Interrupt and Reset Control Register (NVIC.AIRCR) at address 0xE000ED0C.
+This bit is called the SYSRESETREQ bit and it requests an immediate reset of the processor.

+After these steps the processor goes into a clean state and is halted awaiting the instructions needed to accomplish the flashing process.

 # Overview of Flashing Process